 Damages

-Show that you suffered actual harm or damages as a direct result of the incident caused by the driver’s breach of duty.
+Show that you suffered actual harm or damages as a pedestrian accident injuries as a direct result of the incident caused by the driver’s breach of duty.

 Joe Durham’s pedestrian accident lawyers have secured many wins on behalf of many injured pedestrians.
 In pedestrian accident cases where who was at fault is not easy to determine or is not immediately clear, we will investigate the incident and help you determine whether you have a case.